What Is the Average Age of Marriage in the U.S.?

 Deciding when the time is right to get married has an emotional element, but there's also a financial side to consider.
-Merging your finances with your significant other requires some planning when it comes to things like setting up a household budget, saving for the short- and long-term, buying a home, and paying down individual or joint debts.
+Merging your finances with your significant other requires planning for things like setting up a household budget, saving for the short- and long-term, buying a home, and paying down individual or joint debts.

 Age can also play a part in the decision-making process.
 Whether getting married earlier makes sense versus waiting until later depends on your financial goals and overall money situation.
 If you're planning to tie the knot, here are some important things to weigh in the balance.

 The average age of marriage has been trending up, as more Americans wait longer to get married.
-According to the most recent statistics for 2018, the average age at which women get married is 27.8 years.
+According to 2018 statistics, the average age at which women get married is age 27.8 years.
 For men, the average age of marriage is 29.8 years.

 That's an increase of nearly a decade over the past century.
 In 1920, the average woman got married at 21.2 years old while men married at 24.6 years of age.
 While men have historically gotten married later than women, the age gap between them is closing.
 On average, women are two years younger than men when getting married for the first time.

 Only 29% of Americans age 18-34 were married in 2018, compared to 59% in 1978.
 The number of people choosing to live together without being married is also increasing.
 In 2018, 15% of adults age 25-34 lived with an unmarried partner, up from 12% in 2008 (and around 5% in 1978).
 In other words, men and women aren't necessarily in a rush to put a ring on it.

 Save for retirement